brake/peewee_mssql/README.md

 Inspired by [this](https://github.com/coleifer/peewee/issues/122) post.

-At this moment it's in initial stage and can for sure:
+At this moment it's in initial stage and supports [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.

-1. insert data into a table
-2. delete data from a table (single row as well as multiple rows)
-3. select data from a table

 May be it has more features, but I have not tested them yet.

+For now only tested with python 2.7 and MS SQL Server 2008.

+Known alternative (with declared python3 support): [peewee-mssql](https://pypi.python.org/pypi/peewee-mssql)